Alamos Gold: 2013 – present

 In 2013, the company completed two acquisitions: Esperanza Resources for US$69 million, with assets in Morelos, Mexico, and Orsa Ventures, an exploration stage company with assets in Oregon, United States.

 That same year, Alamos published its first annual Sustainability Report, began reporting against the Global Reporting Initiative, and was recognized for the fifth year in a row by Mexican Center for Philanthropy and the Alliance for Corporate Responsibility (CEMEFI) as a “Socially Responsible Mining Company”.

 In 2015, Alamos merged with AuRico Gold in a transaction structured as a merger of equals with a transaction equity value of approximately US$1.5 billion.
 The agreement combined two top-quality, highly-complementary asset portfolios, including two long-life, cash flow-generating gold mines: AuRico's Young-Davidson mine in Ontario, Canada, and Alamos' Mulatos mine in Sonora, Mexico.
 The two mines, producing over 160,000 ounces and over 79,000 ounces of gold respectively in 2015, were designed and constructed to the highest environmental and safety standards and were operated with a strong commitment to social responsibility.

-In 2015, Alamos announced the acquisition of Carlisle Goldfields Limited for US$22.1 million and its primary asset – the Lynn Lake gold project – located in Lynn Lake, Manitoba.
-By 2016, Alamos announced its feasibility study at Lynn Lake gold project showing proven and probable reserves of 26.8 million tonnes graded 1.89 grams per tonne, with contained gold of 1.6 million ounces.
-On January 7, 2016, Alamos completed the acquisition of Carlisle Goldfields Limited and its 100% ownership of the Lynn Lake Gold Project located in Lynn Lake, Manitoba.
+In 2015, Alamos announced the acquisition of Carlisle Goldfields Limited for US$22.1 million and its primary asset – the Lynn Lake project – located in Lynn Lake, Manitoba.
+In 2017, Alamos announced its feasibility study at Lynn Lake project showing proven and probable reserves of 26.8 million tonnes graded 1.89 grams per tonne, with contained gold of 1.6 million ounces.
+On January 7, 2016, Alamos completed the acquisition of Carlisle Goldfields Limited and its 100% ownership of the Lynn Lake Project located in Lynn Lake, Manitoba.

 In 2015, the El Chanate mine won the “Best Practices in Social Responsibility” Award by CEMEFI, the Mexican Center for Philanthropy, the Ethics and Values Award by the Confederation of Industrial Commerce, and reported its medical clinic served over 7,000 medical visits and provided health care and medicine to 80% of the population of Mulatos and Matarachi.
 The company also established a Stakeholder Advisory Committee in Turkey with the elected village heads (muhtars) of Kirazlı, Karacalar, Karaibrahimler, Alanköy, Yukarışapçı and Aşağışağçı villages.
 The company began its design of a fresh Altınzeybek-2 water reservoir with a water holding capacity of 3.17 million cubic meters – of which 92% of the water will be used by local communities as clean, healthy drinking and utility water.
 The company’s scholarship program provided educational scholarships for 59 economically disadvantaged students, kindergarten through university, from the Talan and Etili villages.